RiftValleySoftware/RVS_GeneralObserver/README.md

 The `uuid` property is a "set and forget" property.
 Simply do exactly as above, and never worry about it afterwards.

-The `observers` Array is also one you're unlikely to use, but it is where subscribers are tracked.
+The `observers` Array is also one you're unlikely to use directly (but you'll probably cast it).
+It is where subscribers are tracked.

 ### Observers